Yet another guide to reduce boilerplate in your Redux (NGRX) app

 payload must be an instance of

-At this point it works perfectly with NGRX, but Redux is complaining about dispatching non-plain objects (it validates the prototype chain).
-Fortunatelly, JS allows us to return an arbitrary value from the constructor and we do not really need our actions to have a prototype.
+At this point, it works perfectly with NGRX.
+Redux is complaining about dispatching non-plain objects (it validates the prototype chain).
+Fortunately, JS allows us to return an arbitrary value from the constructor and we do not really need our actions to have a prototype.

 Not to make you guys copy-paste

 The idea is simple: use combineReducers not only for top level reducers, but for combining reducers for

 loading and other stuff.
 Let the code speak for itself:

 Use objects and pick from them by key instead!
 Picking a property of an object by key is O(1) and it looks much cleaner if you ask me.
 Like this:

 reducerLoading a little bit.
 With the introduction of reducer maps, it makes sense to return a reducer map from